 Summertime Tips For Keeping Kids Safe From Predators

-GRAND RAPIDS, MICHIGAN – Summer is here, and children around the country are spending more time online and unsupervised.
+GRAND RAPIDS, MICHIGAN –Children around the country are spending more time online and unsupervised.
 The U.S. Attorney’s Office for the Western District of Michigan, the FBI, and the Michigan State Police recommend that this is the ideal time to talk to kids about the dangers of online predators, sex trafficking, and other risks that arise for kids with additional free time and access to the internet during the summer months.

-U.S. Attorney Patrick Miles says, “My office puts a high priority on aggressively prosecuting those who produce and distribute internet child pornography and exploit children sexually.
-Despite significant potential federal sentences – for example, five to 20 years in prison for receiving and distributing child pornography – pedophiles and child predators still use social media and the internet as their primary child pornography marketplace.”
+The U.S. Attorney office puts a high priority on aggressively prosecuting those who produce and distribute internet child pornography and exploit children sexually.
+Despite significant potential federal sentences – for example, five to 20 years in prison for receiving and distributing child pornography – pedophiles and child predators still use social media and the internet as their primary child pornography marketplace.